|About Us News Resources Login Become a member Help Search|

 “And you will find it,” she agreed.
 Thranduil knew his mother well enough to know she heartily disliked the prospect of the solitary years ahead, but would bear them without complaint for her lord’s sake.
 Her hair was woven into a crown of plaited gold, the rest spilling down her back like a veil.
 “You will find it, but now I would have you pledge to return to me when it is done.”

 “There is nothing that could keep me away,” he assured her, pulling her close to kiss her farewell.
-Oropher was never miserly when he chose to grant his affections.
 Releasing his wife, he then made as if to leave, but stopped once more to gently lift his son’s gaze.
 “Chin up, Thranduil,” he chided him softly.
-“Look the world in the eye and it will not make light of you.”
+“Look the world in the eye and it cannot make light of you.”

 With that last bit of parting advice, he turned and swung astride his horse, surveying his family a final time before spinning his mount to follow the open road stretching on into the East toward Eriador.
 The others followed him around the bend, content to go where he led them.
 Thranduil watched until he could see them again, three diminishing figures gliding over the plain beyond, leaving him to feel dreadfully stagnant.
 He yearned to follow, but forcibly resigned himself to the interminable wait appointed for him.
 He suppressed his agitation as well as he might, but could not quite smother a terse sigh of frustration.